 In late 2019, CMA built landing pages for each Amerlux target market because their products have a broad customer range.
-CMA currently is setting up campaigns to drive its target audiences to each of the landing pages.
-In 2020, each landing page will direct traffic to a more personalized experience on the company’s forthcoming re-branded website.
+CMA set up campaigns to drive its target audiences to each of the landing pages.
+In 2020, each landing page directed traffic to a more personalized experience on the company’s newly re-branded website.

 Finally, the better you comprehend who your target audience is, the more closely you can align your marketing efforts and increase ROI.
 In addition, identifying your target audience will assist you in ascertaining which tactics to employ, to reach that audience.
 This will increase the chances of moving them to action.

 Do you want to learn more about how to identify the right target audience for your brand?
 Contact us today, to get the conversation started.